ozgurtet/lunch-voter/README.md

 ### Frontend
 This module implemented in Vue JS framework that contains web pages and JavaScript logics to manipulate DOM.

-## Installations for Bootstrapping Application
+## Installations for Running Application

 ### JDK 8